Yara-ElSakka/Yara-ElSakka/README.md

-- 👋 Hi, I’m @Yara-ElSakka
+- 👋 Hi, I’m @Yara-ElSakka , I am 7 Years old in Grade 2.
-- 👀 I’m interested in coding and video games
+- 👀 I’m interested in coding, video games, rubik's cube and chess :)
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on python game development
+- 💞️ I’m looking to collaborate on basic python games development
-- 📫 How to reach me @Yara-ElSakka in Github :)
+- 📫 You can reach me @Yara-ElSakka in Github

 <!---
 Yara-ElSakka/Yara-ElSakka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.